CVE-2024-36031

 CVE-2024-36031 is a critical-severity Use of a Key Past its Expiration Date (CWE-324) vulnerability in Linux Linux Kernel.
 Its CVSS base score is 9.8 (Critical).

-Operationally, ranked at the 11.5th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Brute Force (T1110); ranked in the top 48% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.

 EU & UK References